sv4016/Group_Project_IOT-9/README.md

 Dockerized Storage: The data storage is managed through Docker containers such that historical sensor data is stored in the safest way possible.

 Node-RED Visualization: Node-RED is a dashboard application that subscribes to the MQTT messages being sent by the Gateway to update live gauges and status.
+In this project, Node-RED is also deployed on a local docker container and bind MQTT broker to plot real time charts and create management/monitoring dashboards.

 **System Architecture**